WondooSeo/EEG_CSV_File_to_Heatmap/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-# What can I do it with it?
+# What can I do with it?

 You can make EEG csv file to heatmap file.
 Raw data go through Butterworth highpass filter, cut-off as 30Hz, sampling frequency as 1000, order as 4,